 The age-old customer service (CS) question — to outsource or not to outsource?

-Outsourcing brings lots of benefits, but it also means letting go of complete control.
+Outsourcing brings lots of benefits, but that also means letting go of complete control.
 And the fear of low-quality offshore call centres leaves many brands wondering what they should (and shouldn’t) outsource.

 The truth is that outsourcing can be a quality-driven decision whilst still being cost-efficient.
 But effective outsourcing requires careful and selective engagement with the right providers.
 Here, we are going to explore this…